zzdroide/borgmatic/Readme.md

 5. Find raw images with:
     ```sh
-    ll *.img
+    stat --format="%n %s" *.raw.img
     ```

-    Restore them with:
+    `umount` the archive (to release the repo lock for the next commands)

+    And restore images with:
     ```sh
-    5-extract-file-pv.sh <archive name> PART.img | sudo tee /dev/sdXY >/dev/null
+    5-extract-file-pv.sh <archive name> <part>.raw.img <size> | sudo tee /dev/sdXY >/dev/null
     ```

     > Note: use `borg extract` instead of ./PART.img, because reading from the mounted filesystem is slow.

+    Remount the archive to continue with the next steps.

-    However if they are NTFS and not too full and you don't care that empty space is not wiped with zeros, it may be faster to write only used data, even if reading from `./` is slower:
+    > However if they are NTFS and not too full and you don't care that empty space is not wiped with zeros, it may be > faster to write only used data, even if reading from `./` is slower:
-    ```sh
+    > ```sh
-    ntfsclone --save-image --output - PART_NTFS.img |
+    > ntfsclone --save-image --output - PART.raw.img |
-      sudo ntfsclone --restore-image --overwrite /dev/sdXY -
+    >   sudo ntfsclone --restore-image --overwrite /dev/sdXY -
-    ```
+    > ```
+    >
     > Unfortunately `borg extract` can't be used with `--restore-image`, because the image is raw and not special-image (so it can be mounted), and _Only special images can be read from standard input_.

 6. Restore Linux root LVM partition: